 All successful applicants are required to join the Health Practice Associates Council (HPAC).
 ProMed will sponsor your annual subscription, on that basis that you agree to undertake a minimum of 12 x 6-hour shifts on a rolling 12-month basis.

-You will need to supply a copy of your full driving licence if you wish to be consider for driving positions.
+You will need to supply a copy of your full driving licence if you wish to be a ProMed driver.
 We will use a DVLA Check Code to confirm your category entitlements and look at any endorsements.

-We will obtain a personal reference from a referee who can vouch not only for your character but also your medical skills.
+We will obtain a personal reference from a referee.
+They will need to vouch not only for your character but also your medical skills.

 Important information for all applicants